jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 Clicking that button opens a page that lets you configure and see the project's deployment status.

 Select **Simple** deployment.
-With this deployment option, the contents of the Git repository are deployed directly to BlueMixâ€”there is no intermediate build step.
+With this deployment option, the contents of the Git repository are deployed directly to Bluemixâ€”there is no intermediate build step.

-In a few seconds, the application will automatically deploy to BlueMix.
-Your sample app is available at the location linked after **Deploy to**, while you can click **Manage** to monitor the app on BlueMix.
+In a few seconds, the application will automatically deploy to Bluemix.
+Your sample app is available at the location linked after **Deploy to**, while you can click **Manage** to monitor the app on Bluemix.

 ![DevOps Services auto deploy page][17]

-You might be wondering how we're deploying a Java application directly from source, and well, we're not: this project is designed to help you get a sample application running on BlueMix as quickly as possible, after all.
+You might be wondering how we're deploying a Java application directly from source, and well, we're not: this project is designed to help you get a sample application running on Bluemix as quickly as possible, after all.
 The app has already been compiled, and the sample .war file is in the root directory.

 Once you change things, you'll need to build the app again, and the Simple deployer doesn't do that.
 It's time to change the switch to **Advanced**.

 ---
 ## Configuring Advanced Build &amp; Deploy

-With the Advanced option, you can configure a builder to compile and package your application using an Ant or Grunt build script, and you can configure a deployer to deploy the application to BlueMix with any additional options needed.
+With the Advanced option, you can configure a builder to compile and package your application using an Ant or Grunt build script, and you can configure a deployer to deploy the application to Bluemix with any additional options needed.

 First, let's configure the builder.
 The default settings will work for this project: build using Ant and pull from the master branch.
 The builder will find `build.xml` in the root directory and run it during the build.
 The files that are needed for deployment are output into the build artifacts directory.
 It defaults to the same directory as the build script path, so there's no need to change that, either.

 ![Configuring the Builder][18]

 Then, go to the Deployer.
-As you might guess, this is what you configure to _deploy_ to BlueMix.
-You can give the app a name; by default, this comes from the manifest, which `` is a file that tells BlueMix how to deploy your application.
+As you might guess, this is what you configure to _deploy_ to Bluemix.
+You can give the app a name; by default, this comes from the manifest, which `` is a file that tells Bluemix how to deploy your application.
 Let's leave it blank so that it will use the name in the manifest.

 You can choose which space you want, or create a new one.
 Leave it as dev.
 The script section shows the deployment script that will be executed to deploy the application.
 The `CF_APP` variable resolves to the app name.
 In this case, it will resolve to the name in the manifest as we did not specify a different app name.

 ![Configuring the Deployer][19]

 Once everything is configured, click **REQUEST BUILD**.
 The page refreshes with the **HISTORY** tab selected.
 You can see the build is running; click on it if you want to see a build log.
-When the build finishes successfully, it will deploy automatically to BlueMix, just as you've configured it.
-Click on the gear icon to view your app on BlueMix:
+When the build finishes successfully, it will deploy automatically to Bluemix, just as you've configured it.
+Click on the gear icon to view your app on Bluemix:

 You can also click the app route in the panel to visit your app on the web.